 Writing memoirs has become a popular trend.
-When I was publishing books for other authors, it seemed like most of my inquiries came from people wanting to write their memoirs.
+Back when I was publishing books for other authors, it seemed like most of my inquiries came from people wanting to write their memoirs.
 My advice today is the same as what I gave back then.
-Ask yourself what is it about your life story that’s so compelling that other people would want to read it.
+Ask yourself what is it about your life story that’s so compelling that other people would want to read it?
 It’s a question you need to answer honestly before proceeding any further.

 Have you overcome an obstacle that was beyond the ordinary?
 For instance, have you survived a violent crime?
 Did you survive an accident or horrible disease that would have been fatal to most people?
 Have you traveled to some faraway, exotic destination, such as Antarctica, which few will ever see?
 Were you ever a first responder?
 Were you ever in showbiz?
 Have you had some other extraordinary life experience which few people ever will?
 Most importantly, would your story be an inspiration to others?
 If you can answer yes to any of these questions, then perhaps you should give some thought to writing a memoir.